 - The parent or legal guardian must have a card in good standing with no overdue items or outstanding bills, or the parent or legal guardian must obtain a card.

-When the youth card is first issued, it will expire in 90 days.
-At that time, if there are no overdue items and no bills on the account for the previous 90 days, the youth, parent, or legal guardian may request that the card be upgraded to a full privilege card that allows checking out of as many as 100 items at one time (temporarily as of March 2020).
+When the youth card is first issued, it will have a limit of up to 10 items out at one time and will expire in 90 days.
+At that time, if there are no overdue items and no bills on the account for the previous 90 days, the card will be upgraded to a full privilege card that allows checking out of as many as 50 items at one time.

-For renewing a child’s card, the child or the library card must be present.
-The parent must then show the photo ID with the correct address.
+For renewing a child’s card in person, the child or the library card must be present.
+The parent or guardian must show their photo ID with the correct address, or alternate address ID (see list of ID options here).
 Youth cards are not eligible for online renewals.